 Some products, which are used like laundry detergents in a washing machine, can increase the UPF value of clothes you already own.
 They add a layer of UV protection to your clothes without changing the color or texture.
 This can be useful, but it’s not exactly clear how much it adds to protecting you from UV rays, so it’s still important to follow the other steps listed here.

 Sunscreen is a product that you put on your skin to protect it from the sun’s UV rays.
 But it’s important to know that sunscreen is just a filter – it does not block all UV rays.
 Sunscreen should not be used as a way to prolong your time in the sun.
-Even with proper sunscreen use, some UV rays get through, which is why using other forms of sun protection is also important.
+Even with proper sunscreen use, some UV rays still get through.
+Because of this, sunscreen should not be thought of as your first line of defense.
+Consider sunscreen as one part of your skin cancer protection plan, especially if staying in the shade and wearing protective clothing aren’t available as your first options.

 Sunscreens are available in many forms – lotions, creams, ointments, gels, sprays, wipes, and lip balms, to name a few.